remix-pwa/remix-pwa/ROADMAP.md

 ### In the Works

 - **Create a custom download utility**: Create a custom handler for downloading the PWA onto the user's device.
+- **Improve mounting of Service Worker**: Minor (but major) tweaks to the mounting Service Worker code.

 ### Draft